TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 13/Matthew 13.4.md

 ---

-and as he sowed, some [seeds] fell by the way side, and the birds came and devoured them:
+As he sowed, some seeds fell by the roadside, and the birds came and devoured them.